- Department of Music

 - ePortfolio Websites

-Thanks for your interest in concert bands, wind ensembles, and orchestra at Virginia Tech.
+Thank you for your interest in concert bands, wind ensembles, and orchestra at Virginia Tech.
 Please read the following information carefully!
 We have unified auditions for the Symphonic Wind Ensemble, Symphony Band, and wind and percussion sections of the New River Valley Symphony Orchestra.
-Auditions occur during the first week of classes; sign-up sheets with exact dates and times will be posted outside 242-N Squires, along with copies of a form you need to fill out and bring to your audition.
-(String players should schedule their auditions separately with Prof. Glazebrook.)
+Auditions occur during the first week of classes; sign-up sheets with exact dates and times will be posted outside 243 Squires, along with copies of a form you need to fill out and bring to your audition.
+String players should schedule their auditions separately with Prof. Glazebrook.

 Each five-to-seven-minute audition includes the following: